JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 We will not say this was the language of remorse–we will say it was the language of hysterics.
 Indulgent Mr. Godfrey pacified her by taking a sheet of paper, and drawing out the declaration.
 She signed it in a feverish hurry.
-“Show it everywhere–don’t think of ME,” she said, as she gave it to him.
+“Show it everywhere–don’t think of _Me_,” she said, as she gave it to him.
 “I am afraid, Godfrey, I have not done you justice, hitherto, in my thoughts.
 You are more unselfish–you are a better man than I believed you to be.
 Come here when you can, and I will try and